aarti160513/mule-assignment-tfnsw/Readme.md

 ## Use Case 3: Security for Creation and Removal of Staff

-Please refer to the [Security](#security).
-Only authorized applications with this privilege can perform these operations.
+Please refer to [Assumptions](#assmuptions) and [Security](#security) sections for more details .
+Only authorized client with READ, WRITE & ADMIN role can perform API operations on HR API.

 ## License